Castle Ashby House

-Castle Ashby House is a country house at Castle Ashby, Northamptonshire, England.
+Castle Ashby, often Castle Ashby House (to differentiate it from the parish) is a country house at Castle Ashby, Northamptonshire, England.
 It is one of the seats of the Marquess of Northampton.
 The house, church, formal gardens and landscaped park are Grade I listed.

 The original castle, a manor house, came about as the result of a licence obtained in 1306 by Walter Langton, Bishop of Coventry, to castellate his mansion in the village of Ashby.
 Sir Gerard Braybroke was at one time of Castle Ashby Manor.
 It is a leading example of the Elizabethan prodigy house, with a Palladian section closing the front courtyard added in the 18th century.

 History

 The present rebuilding of Castle Ashby was started by Henry Compton, 1st Baron Compton, in 1574 and was continued by his son William, created Earl of Northampton.
 Queen Elizabeth I's first visit to the house was in 1600.
 Like other houses of its time, it has an E-shaped floorplan, with a deep central porch and flight of steps forming the centre stroke of the E. This was to celebrate the coronation of Queen Elizabeth I. When King James and his Queen first stayed in 1605, the castle was documented as "Lord Compton's princely mansion", and in the household records we find that employed at this time were 83 household servants, four chaplains, three musicians and the Gardener of Ashby.

 The parapet of stone lettering around the top of the house is dated 1624, and its Latin inscription is: